 5. The shoulder to shoulder

-If you want a pose for three to four people, with a friendly expression, this is among the best and easiest poses.
+If you want a pose for three to four people, with a friendly expression, this is among the best and easiest photography poses.
 Arrange all the participants together.
 You can start with the tallest at the center and the height to gradually decrease to either side.
-Have their shoulders locking together and their arms around each other?
+Have their shoulders locked together and their arms around each other?
 Have them wear smiley faces and shoot your photo.

 Photo by Duy Pham on Unsplash